 Dave's unique style is like being at a fireside chat.
 With his humor and honesty, his audience is taken on a roller coaster ride from his time in major league baseball, to his personal struggle for finding inner-peace.
 Dave gets his audience laughing with his stories from baseball, and in tears with stories of his personal life.
 The title of his presentation, says it all: do you know 'Who's Really on First'...

-This video is a short excerpt from Dave's presentation 'Who's Really on First?'
+Above is a short excerpt from Dave's presentation 'Who's Really on First?'

 The following are suggestions that will allow Dave’s presentation to be the most successful.
 They are, however, not absolutely necessary and we will be glad to discuss other options.